 The high shares of fluctuating energy sources in a future energy system, which will be strongly based on renewable sources, require the widespread use of efficient technologies to store and convert energy in line with demand.

-The goal of solar research at DLR is the development of environment and climate-friendly energy system that convert solar radiation into usable energy.
-The focus lies on cost reduction and further development of components and systems for solar thermal power plants.
+The Solar Research of the German Aerospace Center (DLR) aims to develop environmentally and climate-friendly energy systems that convert solar radiation into usable energy.
+The focus is on reducing the cost and improving the performance of components and systems applied in solar thermal power plants.

 Because of the inherent inertia of the energy system, any decisions taken in the energy sector have particularly long term impacts.
 Opportunities offered by new technologies and potential negative consequences of future decisions on the environment and on society can be minimized or avoided by early stage by provident analysis.